Posted on 21 February 2022

 Aside from solid shutters, all our shutter designs are available with slatted panels, including café style, full height, and tier on tier shutters.

-Our top-quality range of bespoke fitted shutters offers a full range of shutter materials including hardwood, MDF and aluminium options, as well as waterproof shutter options suited to wet or humid room such as bathrooms.
+Our bespoke fitted shutters offer a full range of shutter materials including hardwood, aluminium, and waterproof shutter options suited to wet or humid rooms such as bathrooms.
 If you would like to discuss anything further, get in touch with our shutter experts today.